 The university participates in the chartered financial analyst (CFA) institute university affiliation program as a global association of risk professionals (GARP) academic partner.
 The MSF curriculum prepares graduates to sit for professional certifications such as the chartered financial analyst.

-Suffolk University is regionally accredited by the Commission on Institutions of Higher Learning (CIHE) of the New England Association of Schools and Colleges (NEASC).
-The MSF program is accredited by the Association to Advance Collegiate Schools of Business (AACSB).
+Suffolk University is regionally accredited by the New England Commission of Higher Education (NECHE), formerly known as the New England Association of Schools and Colleges Commission on Higher Education (NEASC-CIHE).
+The MSF program is regionally accredited by the Association to Advance Collegiate Schools of Business (AACSB).

 25. Southern New Hampshire University